For families beginning the San Diego vacation planning process, researching the San Diego theme parks and amusement parks is an excellent start.

 Best for: Kids old enough to enjoy the rides, laser tag, games and miniature golf.
 Adults without kids may enjoy a walk-through after a beer at Draft.

 Tickets: Single tickets for rides add up quickly so it’s best to buy a combo pass or unlimited ride wristband.
 I’ve been in many situations where I thought a ride or two would be fine and then the kids want more.
-Belmont Park usually has a Groupon of some sort so it’s worth checking there, too.
+Belmont Park usually has a Groupon of some sort so it’s worth checking there and also with the Go San Diego pass (click to apply my exclusive 10% discount on All-Inclusive passes).